-unrestricted ius soli for persons stateless at birth -0 only if no other citizenship is available (or if person is born to stateless parents [or mother if out of wedlock] or parents of unknown citizenship) -0.25 minimum age or residence requirements for person -0.25 parental residence period or status requirement or if parent must have been born in the country -0.5 only through facilitated naturalisation -0.75 no provisions -1
+unrestricted ius soli for persons stateless at birth only if no other citizenship is available (or if person is born to stateless parents [or mother if out of wedlock] or parents of unknown citizenship) minimum age or residence requirements for person parental residence period or status requirement or if parent must have been born in the country -0.5 only through facilitated naturalization -0.75 no provisions -1

-Apart from Cyprus, Austria is the only country in our sample that receives a score of less than 1 on citizenship for foundlings.
+As well as Cyprus, other countries in our sample that receive a score of less than 1 on citizenship for foundlings are Austria, Ireland, Malta and Portugal.
 The reason is that these persons receive citizenship iure soli only if they are younger than six months when found.
-The Austrian score is thus
+The score for these countries is thus